Disease control chief: "All of Germany is one big outbreak"

 He called for urgent additional measures to tackle the rise in COVID-19 cases, which topped 50,000 for the third day running.
 The Robert Koch Institute also reported 201 further deaths, taking the toll to 98,739 since the start of the outbreak.

 Wieler's comments came as the upper house of parliament on Friday approved new measures to control the outbreak proposed by the center-left alliance that emerged after the Sept.
 26 national election.
-The measures include requirements for people to prove they are vaccinated, recently recovered from COVID-19 or have tested negative for the virus in order to access communal workplaces or public transport.
+The measures, which come into force Wednesday, include requirements for people to prove they are vaccinated, recently recovered from COVID-19 or have tested negative for the virus in order to access shared workplaces or public transport.
+Employees will also have to work from home, whenever possible.

 Separately, outgoing Chancellor Angela Merkel agreed with the governors of Germany's 16 states to introduce a new threshold linked to the number of hospital admissions of COVID-19 patients per 100,000 people over a seven-day period.
 Some states are also considering mandatory vaccinations for some professional groups such as medical staff and nursing home employees.